- Creating a Wikipedia editor account unlocks more opportunities to increase your influence on the online encyclopedia.

 Here are the types of Wikipedia editors and their permissions:

-- Unregistered (IP or not logged in) users: Can edit any pages that are not protected.
+- Unregistered (IP or not logged in) users: Can edit any articles that are not protected.
 Cannot upload files or images, and must answer a CAPTCHA when adding external links to an article.

 - Registered (new) users: This is the entry level for editors who created an account.
-Registered users benefit from tracking their contributions, adding pages to their watchlist, creating a user page, and emailing other users.
+Registered users benefit from tracking their contributions, adding articles to their watchlist, creating a user article, and emailing other users.

 - Autoconfirmed and confirmed users: This next level of editors includes anyone who has an account at least four days old and has made at least 10 edits to Wikipedia.
-Autoconfirmed users can (in most cases) create articles, move pages, edit semi-protected pages, and upload files.
+Autoconfirmed users can (in most cases) create articles, move articles, edit semi-protected articles, and upload files.

 - Administrators: "Admins" are editors who enjoy special capabilities.
 They must apply for the role and are voted by the community of editors.
-Admins have exclusive access to a number of tools such as page deletion, page protection, blocking and unblocking users, and the ability to edit fully protected pages.
+Admins have exclusive access to a number of tools such as article deletion, article protection, blocking and unblocking users, and the ability to edit fully protected articles.
 There are about 1,000 English Wikipedia administrators.

 - Bureaucrats: Bureaucrats are especially trusted editors who can add users to the bureaucrat group, and add users to and remove users from the administrator, bot, and interface administrator user groups.
 At the time of this writing, there are just 19 bureaucrats.